Pupil Premium (including Catch-Up Premium)

 We have subscribed to Discovery Education, Twinkle and Clicker to aid and support children.

 We will not be accessing the national Tutoring Programme.
-We have chosen to use staff that the children and parents know and who share our ethos and knowledge of hour the children learn.
+We have chosen to use staff that the children and parents know and who share our ethos and knowledge of how the children learn at Ingoldisthorpe Primary school.